BaptisteAmice/VV-ESIR-TP3/exercises/balanced-strings.md

 2.

 In order to evaluate the statement coverage we added jacoco to the pom.xml file.
-Then we did a mvn install and mvn jacoco:report.
+Then we did a mvn clean install and mvn jacoco:report.

 In order to evaluate the statement coverage we added jacoco to the pom.xml file.